VK-RED/NoteNest/README.md

 Now visit http://localhost:3000.
 You can see the app running.

+You can run the script `yarn studio` to visualize the database and it opens http://localhost:5555

 ### Contribution

 If you feel any new feature (or) something is not working, feel free to raise an issue !